-It took me nearly a week to sit down and start writing about days spent in Milan.
-Esxence related adrenaline flow started to diminish right after I returned home, and I needed some time for things to settle down, to rest, sort out all impressions, regain objectivity and figure out where to begin…
+It took me nearly a week to sit down and start writing about the days spent in Milan.
+Esxence – The Scent of Excellence related adrenaline flow started to diminish right after I returned home, and I needed some time for things to settle down, to rest, sort out all impressions, regain objectivity and figure out where to begin…

 Upon exiting M1 Metro line at 9.30 AM on that Day1 cloudy Thursday, I was so happy to see the skyline of Porta Nuova!
 I’ve been dreaming about and living for this moment for months ahead.
 The joy of meeting old friends and finally seeing in person new ones, all wonderful people of perfumes!
 Good people.
 My people.
 They know who they are and that I love them dearly.
 That’s really the best part of Esxence!